hercychang/prep-step-1/part6-data_structures/arrays_concatenation.md

 # Concatenation

-Ruby provides two ways to concatenate arrays, i.e., to join them without nesting.
+Ruby provides two ways to concatenate arrays, i.e., to join them without nesting (placing one array inside another).
 The `concat` method does what its name suggests.
 Note that it modifies the original array.

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/GD3i/31?lite=true"></iframe>